|

 Age 65 or Older Homestead Exemption

-Surviving Spouse of Person Who Received the 65 or Older Exemption
+Surviving Spouse of Person Who Received the 65 or Older or Disabled Person Exemption

 Surviving Spouse of a Person who Received the Disability Exemption